jackyzha0/jackyzha0.github.io/content/thoughts/ethics.md

 - CPSC430
 ---

 Ethics is the rational systematic analysis of **morality**.
-Morality is the compass of what people ought to or ought not to do.
+Morality is the compass of what people ought to or ought not to do, especially when it can cause benefit or harm to other people.

+Ethics is focused on the voluntary, moral choices.
+Ethics is *not* concerned about involuntary choices or choices outside the moral realm.

-Workable ethical theory: produces explanations that aim to be persuasive to a skeptical, yet open-minded audience
+Workable ethical theory: produces explanations that aim to be persuasive to a skeptical, yet open-minded audience about what is "right" or "wrong"

 Especially important for technologists to grapple with as common wisdom may not exist for novel situations brought about by new technologies (see: [[thoughts/Collingridge dilemma|Collingridge Dillemma]])